Written by: Savo Trajanovic

 Exercises for Osteoporosis

 Exercises for osteoporosis can slow the rate of bone loss, which reduces the risk of fractures from osteoporosis.
-There are two types of exercises for osteoporosis; one is weight bearing exercise and the second is exercise who strength the muscles and is any movement that creates a small, overload reaction on the muscles and bones.
+There are two types of exercises for osteoporosis; one is weight-bearing exercise and the second is exercise who strengthens the muscles and is any movement that creates a small, overload reaction on the muscles and bones.
 It can be done with a resistance band.
-We will present you 6exercises with resistance bands who in the end will produce stronger muscles and proper prevention of osteoporosis.
+We will present you with 5 exercises with resistance bands who in the end will produce stronger muscles and proper prevention of osteoporosis.

 1.Pull the resistance band apart at shoulder level, extending arms back.

-- Seat on the chair and but the resistance band under your shoulder and pull.
+2. Seat on the chair and put the resistance band under your shoulder and pull.

-- Put the resistance band under same foot, lift arms out to the side.
+5. Put the resistance band under the same foot, lift arms out to the side.